vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

-In the case of a denial of existence response, the authentication chain MUST include all DNSSEC signed records from the trust-anchor zone to a proof of non-existence of either the (possibly redirected via aliases) TLSA records or else of an insecure delegation above or at the (possibly redirected) owner name of the requested TLSA RRset.
+In the case of a denial of existence response, the authentication chain MUST include all DNSSEC signed records from the trust-anchor zone to a proof of either the non-existence of the (possibly redirected via aliases) TLSA records or else of an insecure delegation above or at the (possibly redirected) owner name of the requested TLSA RRset.